DefinetlyNotAI/Logicytics/README.md

 - **Do Not Remove or Delete Any Folders or Files**: The integrity of the data collection process depends on the presence of all necessary files and folders.
 Removing or deleting any part of the Logicytics package could lead to errors or incomplete data collection.

-- **Third-Party Tool's**: For those interested in additional functionality, you can explore the Memory Dumper tool located in the Memory Dumper folder and more in the EXTRA tab.
+- **Third-Party Tool's**: For those interested in additional functionality, you can explore more 3rd party software in the EXTRA tab.
 This tool offers advanced memory analysis capabilities and more features.

-- **Initial Delay**: After starting Logicytics, you might not see any immediate feedback or activity for about 2 minutes.
+- **Initial Delay**: After starting Logicytics, you might not see any immediate feedback or activity for about 1 minute.
 This is normal and part of the data collection process.

 - **Access Permissions**: The only files you should access after running Logicytics are the generated ZIP file and the `.md` log file (WIP).
-These files contain the collected data and log information, respectively.
+These files contain the collected data and log information, respectively and are found in the CODE sub-directory, you can freely move them anywhere.

-- **Releases**: Don't download files from there, that is just some-sort of mini update log, download from the main branch, and No, old versions won't be saved here, but might still be supported.
+- **Releases**: Don't download files from there, that is just some-sort of mini update log, download from the main branch, so No, old versions won't be saved here, and might not be supported.

+- **Credits**: In the credits you will find many people, firms and projects that we took/used code/software from, these will explain what and who and why we did that, if you aare the creator of the project and dont want us to use your code, you are free to communicate with us so we can take your code down.

 ## Conclusion

 Logicytics is a powerful tool for system data analysis.
 By following the instructions above, you can ensure a smooth and effective data collection process.
 Remember, the key to successful data harvesting is patience and adherence to the guidelines provided.
 Happy data mining!

+And We are not responsible for any illegal usage of this product.